DNA results show person claiming to be Timmothy Pitzen is not him

 A woman who encountered Rini on Wednesday morning on a Kentucky street told NBC affiliate WLWT that the young man asked her to call 911.

-"I asked him what was going on, and he told me he's been kidnapped and he's been traded through all these people," said the woman, who asked not to be identified.
+"I asked him what was going on, and he told me he's been kidnapped and he's been traded through all these people," the woman said, asking not to be identified.
 "He just wanted to go home.
 He needed help."

 She said he looked as if he'd been beaten up and "had a really big bruise on his face."

-Timmothy Pitzen disappeared when he was 6 years old and on a road trip with his mother, Amy Fry-Pitzen, 43, in May 2011.
+Timmothy disappeared while on a road trip with his mother, Amy Fry-Pitzen, 43, in May 2011.

 Notes she left behind stated her son was safe but would never be found, authorities have said.

-"His mother left me a letter and she said that he would be with people who would love him and take care of him," Anderson said.
-"She felt that her life had come to an end and she was going to end her life and she didn't want to leave him without good parenting."
+"His mother left me a letter and she said that he would be with people who would love him and take care of him," she said.
+"She felt that her life had come to an end and she was going to end her life, and she didn't want to leave him without good parenting."

-Anderson said she has never stopped thinking about her grandson and has prayed that when he was old enough, he would remember his family and contact them.
+Anderson said Thursday that she has never stopped thinking about her grandson.

+"My prayer has always been that when he was old enough, he would find us if we couldn’t find him," she said.
-Kara Jacobs, Timmothy's maternal aunt, told NBC Chicago on Wednesday that Timmothy’s father in Iowa was "trying very hard to hold it together" as he waited to learn the identity of the man in Kentucky.

-"We always felt very strongly that Tim was alive," Jacobs said.
-"What I've prayed about since he's been gone is that God will keep him close and take care of him.
-And that maybe, by some stroke of luck, he was with people who would love him."